Kushalr3ddy/flipper-clone/README.md

 # flipper-clone
 flipper clone based around the raspberrypi pico board and some off the shelf parts this project uses circuitpython version 8.x and you will encounter issues if you use older circuit python 7.x or 6.x libraries
-### NOTE: this project is still in development and only few functionalities work as of now
+### NOTE: this project is still in development and only works if you are running each module/script separately
 parts used:

 + pn532 rfid/nfc reader (this can do both 13.5mhz and 125 khz)